DuckDB CPG Schema Design (CPG Spec v1.1)

 The tag system extends the CPG with semantic annotations for methods and other code elements.
 Tags are custom extensions (not part of CPG spec v1.1) that enable semantic search, code classification, and intelligent analysis.

-Stores tag definitions (semantic labels for code elements).
+Stores tag definitions with external source tracking and confidence scoring (semantic labels for code elements).

 id BIGINT PRIMARY KEY,